-Bake this Glazed Lemon Pound Cake when you need a real crowd-pleaser.
-Buttery firm cake with a tangy lemon glaze will be the hit of any potluck or dessert table.
+A real crowd-pleaser, this Glazed Lemon Pound Cake is buttery firm cake with a tangy lemon glaze will be the hit of any potluck or dessert table.
 Great for make ahead too!

 If there is a pound cake for lemon lovers, this is it!
 The thick cake batter is infused with lemon juice and lemon peel to give it a lemon perfume, then coated with tart lemon glaze icing.
 It will keep well for days on the counter or in the refrigerator.
 This recipe makes 2 loaves of pound cake; making it perfect to eat one now and freeze the second for later.